 “I gots plenty of chances fer sex.
 I only wants you, Huck.”

 “It’s only until I turn 18 in July,” I still was living day-to-day.
 July was months away.
 Harvard was not even on my radar.
 Jack even talked civilly with Tommy, telling him why he was called John Boy in Iowa.
 They almost bonded.
 Just what I needed – two boyfriends and a ghost.

 Their leaving early meant I got time to spend milking Ol’ Bessie.
 She totally ignored me, obviously missing Seamus, the new kid in town.

 I didn’t care.
 She was my Bessie, a true bossie, not quite me bonnie lassie.
 Maybe I was high from not being sad seeing John Boy go home.
 She needed me to milk here dry.
 ‘Gator just smiled, knowing I was so happy.
-He never suspected it was from a blow job in the bathroom, but he knew I was okay.
+He never suspected it was from a blow job in the bathroom.
+He just knew I was okay.
 Angie took some convincing that I wasn’t about to have a meltdown or nervous breakdown.
 I guess it was nice she cared so much, but too much brings you down.
-I worried that she would miss the chance to be happy by not recognizing it coming down the road.
+I worried that she would miss the chance to be happy by not recognizing it when it came down the road.
 When I went off to deliver pizza, she finally accepted I was okay as well.
 Amy never doubted it.

 “Hey, Amy.
-I fixed the Tommy problem with John Boy,” I confided with her.
+I fixed the Tommy problem with John Boy,” I confided with her later.
 “We sent Jace to rid ‘im of his sexual frustrations.
 They’re both 15 now.
 Tommy even talked nice to John Boy.”

 “You’re being evil.
 He’s just a boy.”